Self-contact in a buckled elastica: Pinned-Pinned buckled elastica

 Next, consider the schematic shown in Fig.~\ref{fig:elastica_pre_contact}, with the unloaded configuration at the top, followed by two post-buckling configurations.
 The bottom-most configuration depicts the onset of contact.
 We now seek to compute the locations of the material points $s_i$ $i\in\{1,2,3,...\}$, that come into contact when $P=P_c^{(N)}$.

-The length of each lobe that forms a repeating unit of any buckled configuration can be computed using scaling arguments.
-The nondimensional force required to hold a unit length of a full fold can be computed numerically to be $39.6506$ by solving the governing equations \eqref{eq:general_bvp} with following boundary conditions: $x(0)=0\, ,y(0)=0\, , x(1)=0\, ,y(1)=0,\theta(0)=\pi/2,\theta(1)=3\pi/2$.
-Since the length of the loop scales as the inverse square root of the internal force, the length $l$ of the fold is given by
+The length of each \emph{lobe} (defined by the thickened black segment in Fig.~\ref{fig:elastica_pre_contact}) that forms a repeating unit of any buckled configuration can be computed using scaling arguments.
+The non-dimensional force required to hold a unit length of a full lobe can be computed numerically to be $39.6506$ by solving the governing equations \eqref{eq:general_bvp} with following boundary conditions: $x(0)=0\, ,y(0)=0\, , x(1)=0\, ,y(1)=0,\theta(0)=\pi/2,\theta(1)=3\pi/2$.
+Since the length of the lobe scales as the inverse square root of the internal force, the length $l$ of the lobe is given by

 For the pinned--pinned boundary condition, the $N$th mode contains $N-2$ pairs of material points, i.e., $2(N-2)$ total points, that experience contact at $P=P_c^{(N)}$.
 The arc-length coordinate of the $i$th contact point for the $Nth$ buckling mode is given by the following piecewise function